tcdl/msb-java/doc/MSB.md

 `consumerThreadPoolQueueCapacity` – maximum number of requests waiting in FIFO queue to be processed by consumer thread pool.
 Should be positive integer or -1.
 Value of -1 stands for unlimited.

+The following fields are optional in case of broker running on local machine but are mandatory when using broker on remote computer.
+When there is a need to override the default values these fields are specified in application.conf file as additional `brokerConfig` parameters.

+`username` – login of the user connecting to remote machine, defaults to “guest”

+`password` – string of characters for user authentication, defaults to “guest”

+As was mentioned above the default values may be used only for the connection via local host.
+More references on how to configure the broker to allow the remote access with the default values “guest” can be found [here](https://www.rabbitmq.com/access-control.html).

+`virtualHost` – virutal host in RabbitMQ is more like a logical container where a user connected to a particular virtual host cannot access any resource (exchange, queue...) from another virtual host.
 ## AMQP adapter

 AMQP adapter is a module that allows to use any AMQP broker as a bus (for example RabbitMQ).
 [This article](https://www.rabbitmq.com/tutorials/amqp-concepts.html) gives a good overview of AMQP concepts.